ninicksicard/Graphi-t-/README.md

 - Adjustable time range for precise control over the plotted interval
 - Iteration capability for dynamic function evaluation
 - Additional variable support for enhanced flexibility
+- **New**: Color control for curves for aesthetic and clarity purposes
+- **New**: Ability to hide/show curves for more manageable visual analysis
 - Save and load functionality to store and retrieve plots
 - Toggle between equal axis and auto resize for the 3D plot
 - Export plots as DWG files, compatible with CAD software like SolidWorks